BitBotRocket/take-home-test/README.md

 # Project Name

-This is a take-home-test repository with a simple REST API definition for a fictious PoS retail system named Acme.
+This is a take-home-test repository with a simple REST API definition for a fictitious PoS retail system named Acme.
 The assignment was open on use of technology stack and implementation framework.

 ## Approach Taken